 From 9.0 onward, the clustering feature has been enabled on PSA-V in both the active-passive and active-active modes.
 Admins can now configure clustering settings similar to what is available on the hardware.
-VA-DTE already supports clustering and is limited to three users.
 PSA-V supports only two node cluster for both AP and A/A modes.
 The cluster works with both CONSEC and named user licenses.
 PSA-Vs will continue to dynamically lease licenses from a license server.
 The supported scale numbers on AP and A/A cluster will be available during GA time.